 Being at the helm means constantly juggling all the pieces, prioritizing, monitoring progress, and reevaluating everything.
 In addition to supervising and managing employees, leaders must also be able to organize the following:

-Well-developed organizational skills are a necessity for successfully leadership—and for keeping a grip on your sanity.
+Well-developed organizational skills are a necessity for successful leadership—and for keeping a grip on your sanity.

 Strong leaders use the right organizational tools to simplify their work (e.g., software that helps with time management, accounting, or tracking reports; cloud solutions for communication across multiple locations; apps for project management or comparing vendor prices).